ibm-cloud-docs/watson-assistant/search-milvus-add.md

 ## Procedure to connect Milvus to an assistant
 {: #procedure-milvus-connection}

-This procedure explains how to integrate Milvus as a search provider in {{site.data.keyword.conversationlong}}.
+This procedure explains how to integrate Milvus as a search provider in {{site.data.keyword.conversationshort}}.
 The integration involves three IBM platforms:

-1. **{{site.data.keyword.assistant_classic_full}}** – Configure and manage the search integration.
+1. **{{site.data.keyword.conversationfull}}** – Configure and manage the search integration.
 2. **{{site.data.keyword.lakehouse_short}}** – Provision and manage the Milvus vector database instance.
 3. **IBM watsonx.ai** – Create and manage collections (data sources) for vector search.